-Back Slowly.
-This will let you make corrections before you get too far off course.

-Use the Mirrors.
-The mirrors will help you see whether the trailer is drifting to one side or the other.

-Correct Drift Immediately.
-As soon as you see the trailer getting off the proper path, correct it by turning the top of the steering wheel in the direction of the drift.

-Pull Forward.
-When backing a trailer, make pull-ups to re-position your vehicle as needed.
+- Back slowly This will let you make corrections before you get too far off course. - Use the mirrors The mirrors will help you see whether the trailer is drifting to one side or the other. - Correct drift immediately As soon as you see the trailer getting off the proper path, correct it by turning the top of the steering wheel in the direction of the drift. - Pull forward When backing a trailer, make pull-ups to reposition your vehicle as needed.

 - 1. Why should you back toward the driver's side? - 2.
-What is a pull-up? - 3.
+What is pull-up? - 3.
 If stopped on a hill, how can you start moving without rolling back? - 4.
 When backing, why is it important to use a helper? - 5.
-What's the most important hand signal that you and the helper should agree on?
+What is the most important hand signal you and the helper should agree on?